Closeup of a hand installing a Rockwool insulation batt on top of a brick wall

 Rockwool Batt Insulation

-Rockwool is an excellent way to improve the sound insulation properties of your walls.
+Rockwool is an excellent way to improve the sound insulation properties of your interior walls.

 It is dense enough to act as a damper for the air mass between the sheets of drywall in a stud partition.
 Damping the air mass with Rockwool retards sound transmission through the air gap in the wall cavity.

-Typical Rockwool (or mineral wool) batt insulation like this will get you to STC 50, which is very good.
+Typical Rockwool (or mineral wool) insulation batts like this will get you to STC 50, which is very good.
 This rating is where very loud noises can’t be heard distinctly.

 As a rule, the thicker the insulation, the better the soundproofing.
 However, the STC rating is highly dependent on the construction of the wall as a whole, as you can see from the ratings suggested here.